aws-samples/aws-serverless-workshops/ImageProcessing/README.md

 ### 6. Add metadata persistence step

-The last step of our image processing workflow is persist the metadata of the profile photo with the user's profile.
+The last step of our image processing workflow is to persist the metadata of the profile photo with the user's profile.

 The ARN of the AWS Lambda function that persists the metadata can be found in the in AWS CloudFormation output `PersistMetadataFunctionArn`.